cleaversolutions/hh/_perfect_for/01creating-extra-space.md

 title: Creating Extra Space
 ---

-The average master bedroom closet wastes over 10 cubic feet of space using traditional hangers.
-Those 10 cubic feet are big enough to fit 48 shoeboxes (<a href="#calculator" class="page-scroll">calculate your closet here</a>).
+An average master closet has over 10 cubic feet of wasted space due to traditional hangers.
+With Higher Hangers, you now have enough space to fit 48 shoeboxes. (<a href="#calculator" class="page-scroll">calculate your closet here</a>).